Structure Learning for Directed Trees: Introduction

 Constraint-based methods have also been studied for polytrees.
 A polytree is a DAG whose undirected graph is a tree.
 Polytrees, unlike directed trees, allow for multiple root nodes as well as nodes with multiple parents. \cite{DBLP:conf/uai/RebaneP87}, inspired by the work of \cite{chow1968approximating}, propose a constraint-based structure learning method for polytrees over discrete variables that can identify the correct skeleton and causal basins, structures constructed from nodes with at least two parents.
 More precisely, the skeleton is determined by the maximum weight spanning tree (MWST) algorithm with mutual information measure weights, while the directionality of edges is inferred by conditional independence constraints implied by the observed distribution.
-In the case of causal trees this constraint-based structure learning method cannot direct any edges because causal basins do not exist \citep{DBLP:conf/uai/RebaneP87}. \cite{dominguez2013gaussian} and \cite{ouerd2000learning} extend the \cite{DBLP:conf/uai/RebaneP87} algorithm for causal discovery to multivariate Gaussian polytree distributions.
+In the case of causal trees this constraint-based structure learning method cannot direct any edges because causal basins do not exist \citep{DBLP:conf/uai/RebaneP87}. \cite{dominguez2013gaussian} and \cite{ouerd2000learning} extend the \cite{DBLP:conf/uai/RebaneP87} algorithm for causal discovery to multivariate Gaussian polytree distributions. \cite{friedman1997bayesian} propose a similar algorithm to learn tree Bayesian networks by finding a MWST with mutual information weights.
+This recovers the skeleton of the causal graph, after which an arbitrary root node is selected and all edges are oriented away from said root node.
+As such, the method of \cite{friedman1997bayesian} is only guaranteed to recover a directed tree that is Markov equivalent to the causal directed tree.

 In this work, we employ Chu--Liu--Edmonds' algorithm, a directed analogue of the MWST algorithm, to not only recover the skeleton but also the direction of all edges in the causal graph.
 This is possible since we consider restricted causal models, e.g., nonlinear additive Gaussian noise models.
-(When discarding information that allows us to infer directionality of the edges, one recovers the mutual information weights of \cite{DBLP:conf/uai/RebaneP87}, see \Cref{rmk:ConditionalEntropyRebane} in \Cref{sec:AppDetails} for details.)
+More specifically, these restricted causal models allow us to define edge weights that, unlike the mutual information weights, preserve directionality information.
+In fact, when discarding information that allows us to infer directionality of the edges, one recovers the mutual information weights of \cite{DBLP:conf/uai/RebaneP87}, see \Cref{rmk:ConditionalEntropyRebane} in \Cref{sec:AppDetails} for details.